-In addition to courses in history, history of science, and the sciences, students select courses from fields such as philosophy, government, literature, sociology, anthropology, law, and public policy.
+Graduate students select courses in history of science and history as well as in fields such as philosophy, government, literature, sociology, anthropology, law, and public policy.
 Courses in the Program on Science, Technology, and Society at the Massachusetts Institute of Technology may be taken by cross-registration, as may courses in Science, Technology, and Policy at the Harvard Kennedy School.
 PhD students may also choose to pursue a secondary field such as critical media practice; studies of women, gender, and sexuality; film and visual studies; or science, technology, and society.

 Master of Arts (AM)

-No application to the Department of the History of Science will be considered complete unless accompanied by a recent sample of the student’s written work (e.g., term paper, senior thesis, master’s essay).
-Writing samples should be submitted electronically with the online application.
+To pursue advanced work in the field, it is desirable to have some preliminary training in the natural or social sciences and in history.
+No application to the Department of the History of Science will be considered complete unless accompanied by a sample of the student’s recent written work (e.g., term paper, senior thesis, master’s essay).
+Writing samples should be uploaded when completing the online application.

-It is not necessary to visit the department to apply for admission to the graduate program, and we are not set up to accommodate formal visits from prospective students.
-However, on a limited basis, we can accommodate requests from applicants for brief meetings with faculty with whom they are they are interested in working.
+While our faculty invite prospective students to contact them with questions about graduate study in the department, it is not necessary to visit the department to apply for admission to the graduate program.
+We are not set up to accommodate formal visits from prospective students, but can, on a limited basis, accommodate requests from applicants for brief meetings with faculty with whom they are interested in working.
 If you will be in the Boston area, please contact individual faculty members well in advance.